zaneali1/ScientificComputing/README.md

 - **SimpsonsErrorPlot:**  Plot of the relative error against the number of subintervals for the Simpsons Rule using a log10 - log10 scale.

+# Key Findings/Observations
+- The analytical value for the definite integral was found to be within the range of error for both the Trapezium and Simpson's Rule, validating the techniques and the error calculations.
+- The calculations for the error by the Simpson's Rule were limited due to floating point arithmetic in Python, so fewer data were fitted in comparison to the error approximation for the trapezium rule.
+- The Scipy.integrate built-in technique was found to have the smallest error and the fewest function calls.
+This is because the technique splits the subintervals of each segment into different lengths, instead of using a constant length as with the Trapezium and Simpson's rule.

 ## Reference(s)
 [1] Hoover, Dorothy M. (1955) "Estimates of Error in Numerical Integration," Journal of the Arkansas Academy of Science: Vol. 8 , Article